netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/02-reset-default-password/assignment.md

 ## Reset default password

-The Citrix ADC instance provisioned in the Google Cloud has a default initial password.Before any configuration can be applied we need to reset this default password.This can be done interactively through the Web GUI or through the nscli by ssh.
+The NetScaler ADC instance provisioned in the Google Cloud has a default initial password.
+Before any configuration can be applied we need to reset this default password.
+This can be done interactively through the Web GUI or through the nscli by ssh.
 In this challenge, we are going to reset password using the terraform provider.